-In 2014, Rasmussen became Director of NCTC.
-In his role, he provided independent assessments on counterterrorism issues to the President and National Security Council, led and integrated the counterterrorism community on behalf of the Director of National Intelligence.
-Rasmussen prioritized deepening the Center’s intelligence analysis to support the U.S. government’s campaign against ISIS and expanding NCTC’s reach with federal, state, and local partners as well as the private sector and foreign allies.
-Prior to becoming Director, Rasmussen served as NCTC’s Deputy Director from 2012 to 2014 and in senior policy and planning positions at NCTC from 2004 to 2007.
+During his tenure, Rasmussen prioritized deepening the Center’s intelligence analysis to support the U.S. government’s campaign against ISIS and expanding NCTC’s reach with federal, state, and local partners, as well as with as the private sector and foreign allies.
+Prior to becoming Director, Rasmussen served as NCTC’s Deputy Director from 2012 to 2014.

 Rasmussen joined the counterterrorism community six days after the 9/11 attacks, serving as the Director of Regional Affairs in the Office of Combating Terrorism on President George W. Bush’s NSC staff from 2001 to 2004.
-He rejoined the Bush Administration NSC in 2007 and continued his NSC service into President Obama’s administration to serve as the Special Assistant to the President and Senior Director for Counterterrorism.
-In this role, Rasmussen lead the development of U.S. counterterrorism policy and strategy, including supporting policy deliberations leading up to the U.S. military raid against Osama bin Laden.
+Rasmussen rejoined the Bush Administration NSC in 2007 and continued his NSC service into President Obama’s Administration as the Special Assistant to the President and Senior Director for Counterterrorism.
+In this role, Rasmussen was charged with leading the development of U.S. counterterrorism policy and strategy, including supporting policy deliberations leading up to the U.S. military raid against Usama bin Laden.

 Rasmussen began his career at the Department of State in 1991 as a Presidential Management Intern and served at State for more than a decade in a variety of key positions.
 As Special Assistant to the State Department’s Middle East Coordinator, Ambassador Dennis Ross, from 1996-2001, Rasmussen was intimately involved in the Department’s work on the Arab-Israeli peace process.
 Prior to that, he served as Special Assistant to Ambassador-at-Large Robert Gallucci supporting the negotiation and implementation of the U.S.-North Korea Agreed Framework.

-Rasmussen received his bachelor’s with High Honors from Wesleyan University and a Master’s degree in Public and International Affairs from the Woodrow Wilson School at Princeton University.
-He is the recipient of the highest honors the U.S. Government awards to intelligence professionals and career civil servants, including the National Intelligence Distinguished Service Medal, the Director of National Intelligence’s Distinguished Service Award and the Distinguished Presidential Rank Award in 2016.
+A recipient of a bachelor’s degree with High Honors from Wesleyan University and a master’s degree in Public and International Affairs from the Woodrow Wilson School at Princeton University, Rasmussen is also the recipient of the highest honors the U.S. Government awards to intelligence professionals and career civil servants, including the National Intelligence Distinguished Service Medal in 2017, the Director of National Intelligence’s Distinguished Service Award and the Distinguished Presidential Rank Award in 2016.
 In 2017, he was presented with a Distinguished Alumni Award by Wesleyan University during commencement weekend.

-Rasmussen has frequently provided expert analysis on terrorism and national security issues for The New York Times, The Washington Post, Time Magazine, CNN, Fox News, PBS and National Public Radio.
-He’s currently an intelligence and national security analyst and contributor for NBC and MSNBC.
-Rasmussen was a fellow at the Council on Foreign Relations and an adjunct faculty member at Georgetown University’s School of Foreign Service, where he taught a course on U.S. counterterrorism policy.
+Rasmussen regularly provides expert analysis on terrorism and national security issues for major media outlets, including The New York Times, The Washington Post, Time magazine, CNN, Fox News, PBS, and National Public Radio.
+He has also served as a fellow at the Council on Foreign Relations and as an adjunct faculty member at Georgetown University’s School of Foreign Service, where he taught a course on U.S. counterterrorism policy.
 He and his wife Maria reside in Alexandria, Virginia.